creynaud/MyPomodoroAndroid/README.md

 MyPomodoroAndroid
 =================

-Pomodoro Android app (also used to test Calabash Android for UI tests)
+Pomodoro Android app used to give a try at Calabash Android for UI tests